900 firefighters battle massive fire in southeast France

 Unfavorable weather — drought, heat and strong winds — are complicating efforts to contain the blaze in the Gard region but its fire service said prospects were “more favorable” Friday.
 Other smaller fires have been extinguished.

-The service said 620 hectares (more than 1,500 acres) have burned so far.
-Nearby villages have been evacuated and highways closed as more than 900 firefighters and two planes fought the flames.
+The service said 880 hectares (2,100 acres) have burned so far in two different sites.
+More than 900 firefighters and two planes fought the flames in the region.

+Near the Bordezac fire, villages were evacuated and roads closed.
 Laurent Joseph, a top official in the neighboring Bouches-du-Rhone region, told BFM TV that authorities expect to deal with the fire “for several days.”

 The fire threaten the Cévennes, a mountainous region partially protected as a UNESCO World Heritage site that crosses a large section of southeast France.